Department of Geography and Environmental Studies

 GEOL 1420.
 Historical Geology.

-A continuation of physical geology leading to consideration of the geologic history of the Earth (with special emphasis on North America), the evolution of life, the continents through geologic time and the principles and procedures used in the interpretation of earth history.
+This course is a continuation of the study of physical geology with an emphasis on the geologic history of the Earth, particularly of North America.
+Students examine the evolution of life, the movement and development of continents through geologic time, and major events that have shaped the Earth’s surface.
+The course introduces students to the principles and methods that are used to interpret the Earth’s history, including stratigraphy, fossil evidence, and geologic time scales.
 Prerequisite: GEOL 1410 with a grade of "C" or better.

 Grade Mode: Standard Letter